Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 From Wikipedia:

-It has been covered by several other artists, including Ike & Tina Turner, Aerosmith and Michael Jackson.
+The song has been covered by several other artists, including Ike & Tina Turner, Arctic Monkeys, Aerosmith, Eurythmics, Joe Cocker, Michael Jackson, and Gary Clark Jr.

 Background and inspiration

 In early 1969, John Lennon and his wife, Yoko Ono, held nonviolent protests against the Vietnam War, dubbed the Bed-ins for Peace.
-In May, during the Montreal portion of the bed-in, counterculture figures from across North America visited Lennon, including American psychologist Timothy Leary, an early advocate of LSD whom Lennon admired.
-Leary intended to run for Governor of California in the following year’s election and asked Lennon to write him a campaign song based on the campaign’s slogan, “Come Together – Join the Party!”
+In May, during the Montreal portion of the bed-in, counterculture figures from across North America visited Lennon.
+Among the visitors was the American psychologist Timothy Leary, an early advocate of LSD whom Lennon admired.
+Leary intended to run for Governor of California in the following year’s election, and he asked Lennon to write him a campaign song based on the campaign’s slogan, “Come Together – Join the Party!”
 The resulting chant was only a line long: “Come together and join the party”.
 Lennon promised to finish and record the song, and Leary later recalled Lennon giving him a tape of the piece, but the two did not interact again.

 In July 1969, during sessions for the Beatles’ album Abbey Road, Lennon used the phrase “come together” from the Leary campaign song to compose a new song for the album.
-Based on the 1956 single “You Can’t Catch Me” by American guitarist Chuck Berry, the composition began as an up-tempo blues number, only slightly altering Berry’s original lyric of “Here come a flattop / He was movin’ up with me” to “Here come ol’ flattop / He come groovin’ up slowly”.
-Lennon further incorporated the phrase “shoot me” from his unfinished and unreleased January 1969 song, “Watching Rainbows“.
-With lyrics inspired by his relationship with Ono, the lyrics were delivered quickly like the Berry song, author Peter Doggett writing that “each phrase [passes] too quickly to be understood at first hearing, the sound as important as the meaning”.
+Based on the 1956 single “You Can’t Catch Me” by the American guitarist Chuck Berry, Lennon’s composition began as an up-tempo blues number, only slightly altering Berry’s original lyric of “Here come a flattop / He was movin’ up with me” to “Here come ol’ flattop / He come groovin’ up slowly”.
+Lennon further incorporated the phrase “shoot me” from his unfinished and unreleased January 1969 song “Watching Rainbows“.
+The lyrics of Lennon’s new song were inspired by his relationship with Ono, and he delivered them quickly, similar in style to Berry’s song.
+The author Peter Doggett wrote that “each phrase [passes] too quickly to be understood at first hearing, the sound as important as the meaning”.

 The group taped eight takes of “Come Together”, with take six marked “best”.
 The line-up consisted of Lennon singing lead vocal, McCartney on bass, George Harrison on rhythm guitar and Ringo Starr on drums.
 Starr placed tea towels over his tom drums to further dampen their sound.
 Without needing to use his hands to play guitar, Lennon added handclaps each time he sang “Shoot me!”, also adding tambourine over both the solo and coda.
 Taped on 4-track recording equipment, at the end of the session, take six was copied over to 8-track tape in Studio Two, allowing for both overdubbing and the easy manipulation of EQ.